 Admission to the graduate program is competitive.
 Those who meet stated minimum requirements are not guaranteed admission, nor are those who fail to meet all of those requirements necessarily precluded from admission if they offer appropriate strengths.

 The MS in Medical Laboratory Science program is not intended for those who are already certified medical technologists or medical laboratory scientists or who have completed a bachelor’s degree in MLS.
-Such individuals should consider enrolling in the MS in Medical Sciences offered through the Department of Medical and Molecular Sciences, which is intended for those who have already completed a BS degree in a clinical laboratory based discipline.
+Such individuals should consider enrolling in the MS in Medical Sciences offered through the Department of Medical and Molecular Sciences, which is intended for those who have already completed a BS degree in a clinical laboratory-based discipline.
 Questions regarding which MS degree program is appropriate should be directed to the Program Director for the MS in MLS.

 Admission Requirements